fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Start-AzureVM.md

 PS C:\>Start-AzureVM -ServiceName "ContosoService03" -Name "VirtualMachine04"
 ```

-This command starts the virtual machine named VirtualMachine04 that runs in the azure_2 service named ContosoService03.
+This command starts the virtual machine named VirtualMachine04 that runs in the Azure service named ContosoService03.

 ### Example 2: Start a virtual machine by using a virtual machine object
 ```